"Woman is the radiance of God; she is not your beloved. She is the Creator—you could say that she is not created."

 Calling Forth the Queen

 The Tyrant suppresses her power.
 He needs to be the only ruler.
-Her strength threatens him, so he diminishes it with criticism or indifference.
+Her strength and wisdom threaten him, so he diminishes them with criticism or indifference.
 The Victim abdicates his throne and forces her to rule alone, to carry what should be shared.
 The King stands in his power and invites her to stand in hers.

 Calling forth the queen involves: